Mothra: Millennium (2001–2004)

 In Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack, Mothra is portrayed as having been one of the three guardians of Yamato, originating 1,000 years before the events of the film.
 Initially an antagonist, Mothra was imprisoned in Lake Ikeda, only to be reawakened in 2001 to halt Godzilla's destruction of Tokyo.
 She is defeated, but transfers her spirit to King Ghidorah.

 Godzilla: Tokyo S.O.S. has the Mothra from the original 1961 film send her priestesses to demand that Japan dismantle the anti-Godzilla weapon Kiryu or face destruction, as she considers the cyborg to be against the natural order, having been created using the bones of the first Godzilla.
 When the second Godzilla lands, Mothra attempts to fight the monster alongside Kiryu, but is killed in the process.
 Two larvae hatch on Infant Island and reach Tokyo in order to fight Godzilla, whom they encase in a cocoon, which is then transported into the ocean by Kiryu.

 Godzilla: Final Wars, which ignores the continuity of the previous film, establishes that Mothra protected the Earth 10,000 years ago from the cyborg Gigan.
 In the distant future, Gigan returns, under the control of the Xiliens, and is confronted by Mothra.
-In the ensuing battle, Mothra catches fire, but manages to kill Gigan by ramming into it and exploding.
+In the ensuing battle, Mothra catches fire, but manages to kill Gigan by ramming into him and exploding.
 However, in a mid-credits scene, Mothra is shown to be alive after all and flying back to Infant Island to be reunited with the Shobijin.